 Learn everything about Chateau Trotanoy Pomerol with wine tasting notes and wine with food pairing tips.
 Learn all the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Trotanoy takes its name from the French term, trop ennui.
 Which when it’s loosely translated means, too much to bother with, or too boring.
 One taste of a great vintage of Trotanoy and you’ll agree, that is far from the truth.

 Just before the start of the 20th century, the estate was much larger than it is today.
 At that time, it was approximately 25 hectares.
 Chateau Trotanoy was divided into multiple plots at the time.
-Additional parcels of Chateau Trotanoy were again culled from their vineyards and sold during the early part of the 20th century to other estates.
+Additional parcels of Chateau Trotanoy were again culled from their vineyards and sold during the early part of the 20th century.

 The Style and Character of Chateau Trotanoy

 Chateau Trotanoy can produce some of the finest wines in the Pomerol appellation.
 The wine ages well and display complexities, opulent personalities, and silky textures seldom found in almost any Bordeaux wine.
 The wines offer a unique, sensuous, concentrated profile with beautiful purity of fruit.